Revised August 2022

 - Review annually all challenge programs and make updates if necessary.

-- Oversee and direct the challenges formally adopted by CMC.
+- Oversee, direct, and promote the challenges formally adopted by CMC.

 Adding New or Modifying Existing Challenges